All Products

 Scenarios

-When you create a data migration project, you can specify SQL conditions to filter data.
+When you create a data migration or synchronization project, you can specify SQL conditions to filter data.
 Only the data that meets the filter conditions will be migrated to the destination database.
 This feature allows you to filter data in multiple scenarios, such as scheduled data synchronization or migration, data table sharding, and historical and dirty data filtering.

 • An SQL condition filters only fields of the current table.
 Cross-table filtering is not supported.